Duke-NUS-HPC/docs/start-pycharm.md

      [PBS quickstart](https://help.nscc.sg/pbspro-quickstartguide/) and [quick reference](https://help.nscc.sg/wp-content/uploads/2016/08/PBS_Professional_Quick_Reference.pdf)

-  2. job request will let me us a shell on the GPU node
+    Then PBS will give you an interactive shell on a GPU node (because of `ngpus=1`.
+If you do not need a GPU, use `ngpus=0`

-- Open pycharm: `~/pycharm-2021.3.2/bin/pycharm.sh`
+1. Open pycharm: `~/pycharm-2021.3.2/bin/pycharm.sh`